mongodb/docs/source/reference/javascript.rst

    containing the document that you want to modify, and specify options, as a sub-document that specifies the following:

-   :field query: A query object.
-This statement might resemble the
+   :field document query: A query object.
+This statement might
-                  :term:`document` passed to :func:`find()`,
+                          resemble the :term:`document` passed to
-                  and should return *one* document from the database.
+                          :func:`db.collection.find()`, and should return *one*
+                          document from the database.

-   :field optional sort: If the query selects multiple documents, the
+   :field sort: Optional.
+If the query selects multiple documents, the
                 first document given by this sort clause will be the one modified.

-   :field optional remove: When ``true``, :dbcommand:`findAndModify` removes
+   :field remove: Optional.
+When ``true``, :dbcommand:`findAndModify`
-                  the selected document.
+                  removes the selected document.
 The default is ``false``

-   :field update: an :ref:`update operator <update-operators>` to
+   :field update: An :ref:`update operator <update-operators>` to
                   modify the selected document.

-   :field optional new: when ``true``, returns the modified document
+   :field new: Optional.
+When ``true``, returns the modified document
                rather than the original.  :dbcommand:`findAndModify`
                ignores the ``new`` option for ``remove``
                operations.
 The default is ``false``.

-   :field optional fields: a subset of fields to return.
-See ":ref:`projection
+   :field fields: Optional.
+A subset of fields to return.
+See
-                  operators <projection-operators>`" for more
+                  ":ref:`projection operators <projection-operators>`"
-                  information.
+                  for more information.

-   :field optional upsert: when ``true``, creates a new document if the
+   :field upsert: Optional.
+When ``true``, :dbcommand:`findAndModify`
-                  specified ``query`` returns no documents.
-The
-                  default is "``false``.
+                  creates a new document if the specified ``query`` returns no documents.
+The default is "``false``.

    For example: